zwliew/notes/blog/2022-05-23-self-studying-nus-cs-year-one.md

 As mentioned in [Teach Yourself Computer Science](https://teachyourselfcs.com/#math), the course I most recommend for studying this course is [Mathematics for Computer Science (MIT's 6.024J)](https://ocw.mit.edu/courses/6-042j-mathematics-for-computer-science-fall-2010/).
 Notably, I recommend the Fall 2010 revision over the 2015 revision as Prof Tom Leighton taught the former, and I greatly appreciate his teaching.

 The course is accompanied by an equivalently-named textbook (linked in the course site).
 I recommend reading through the textbook chapter by chapter as it helps to internalise the content.
 In fact, in my opinion, reading the textbook and completing the problem sets is sufficient.
-Watch the lectures only if you have the time and/or you learn better with them.
+Watch the lectures only if you have the time or you learn better with them.

 ## CS2040S (Data Structures and Algorithms)